JasonBentley93/DataStructures/README.md

 - Search and Sort Algorithms (Recursive, Iterative, Generic)
 - Print Tests

-NOTE: I did not write the Points class, Rectangle class, or and of the JUNIT tests
+NOTE: I did not write the Points class, Rectangle class, or any of the JUNIT tests.
-      there were all provided by the instructor in order to test my code.
+      These were all provided by the instructor in order to test my code.